 Engineered bamboo flooring is not considered solid bamboo flooring because it’s not made from bamboo all the way through the plank.
 Instead, it’s made with a wear layer of bamboo on top, and a core (or “substrate”) made from other materials, most commonly cross-laminated wood products or HDF (high-density fiberboard).
 This increases its stability and allows people to install a bamboo floor in areas of their house such as basements which may not be suitable for solid bamboo.

 Side view of engineered bamboo floor

 What about engineered hardwoods?

 As with engineered bamboo, engineered hardwoods are made up of two different materials to increase the stability of the floors.
 One key difference is that this can also reduce the price of your floor, by using only a thin veneer of expensive wood on top of high-density fiberboard.

-Engineered hardwoods are very popular in Europe already because of their many benefits, including cost-saving, increased stability, use with underfloor heating, and easy installation methods.
-However, all of these benefits are also offered by bamboo flooring – either engineered or solid or both.
+Engineered hardwoods are very popular in Europe already because of their many benefits, including cost-savings, increased stability, use with underfloor heating, and easy installation methods.
+However, all of these benefits are also offered by bamboo flooring – either engineered, solid, or both.

 What should I look for when purchasing solid bamboo flooring?

 courtesy of Ambient Bamboo Floors

-There are many bamboo flooring retailers out there, so when choosing a brand look out for those that have positive reviews online on sites such as Yelp and Reseller Ratings.
-They should also meet the CARB Phase 2 indoor air quality standard, be Floorscore certified, and should offer to provide their certifications on their websites so that you can easily access them.
+There are many bamboo flooring retailers out there, so when choosing a brand, look out for those that have positive online reviews on sites such as Yelp and Reseller Ratings.
+They should also meet the CARB Phase 2 indoor air quality standard, be Floorscore certified, and should offer to provide their certifications on their websites so you can easily access them.